spdk/spdk/doc/virtio.md

 This Virtio library is currently used to implement two bdev modules:
 @ref bdev_config_virtio_scsi and Virtio Blk.
-These modules will export generic SPDK block devices usable by any other SPDK application.
+These modules will export generic SPDK block devices usable by any SPDK application.

-# Limitations {#virtio_limitations}

-Current Virtio-SCSI implementation has a couple of limitations:
- * supports only up to 8 hugepages (implies only 1GB sized pages are practical)
- * single LUN per target